 This course will provide CI students an opportunity to visit India and explore biotechnology advancements there.
 Students will be exposed to applications in the areas of biotechnology and environmental ecology from the Indian perspective.
-Emphasis will be placed on demonstration of research experimentation in the fields of molecular biology, immunology, cell biology, animal husbandry, biomedical research and ecological conservation at top research institutions in three cities-New Delhi, Mumbai and Chandigarh.
+Emphasis will be placed on demonstration of research experimentation in the fields of molecular biology, immunology, cell biology, animal husbandry, biomedical research and ecological conservation at top research institutions in three cities-New Delhi, Karnal and Chandigarh.
 Students will learn about the booming biotechnology research in India on one side and the deep emphasis placed on India's ancient history, cuisine, culture, arts, religion and rich traditions on the other.
 The trip will include visits to well-known monuments such as the Taj Mahal as well as places of historical significance such as forts, temples and museums.
-One of the highlights of the course will be an educational retreat to an Ecovillage to explore environmental biotechnology.